This post may contain affiliate links. Please read our disclosure policy.

 How To Make Eggs Benedict

-1. Set Up a Double Boiler: Find a small saucepan (I use a 1-quart size) and a heatproof glass or stainless steel bowl that fits snugly on top.
-Fill the saucepan with about 1 inch of water and bring it to a boil.
-This setup will act as a double boiler.
+1. Set Up a Double Boiler: Use a small saucepan (I use a 1-quart size) and a heatproof glass or stainless steel bowl that fits snugly on top.
+Add about 1 inch of water to the saucepan and bring it to a boil.
+This creates a double boiler setup.

-2. Whisk Egg Yolks and Lemon Juice: Place the two egg yolks and lemon juice in the bowl.
-Start whisking vigorously with a balloon whisk to introduce air and make the sauce light and fluffy.
+2. Whisk the Egg Yolks and Lemon Juice: Place the egg yolks and lemon juice in the bowl.
+Whisk vigorously with a balloon whisk to introduce air and create a light, fluffy base for the sauce.

-3. Cook Over Simmering Water: Turn down the heat so the water is gently simmering.
-Place the bowl on top of the saucepan, ensuring the bottom of the bowl doesn’t touch the water (to avoid scrambling the eggs).
-Whisk continuously to keep the eggs moving.
+3. Cook Over Simmering Water: Reduce the heat to maintain a gentle simmer.
+Place the bowl on top of the saucepan, ensuring the bottom doesn’t touch the water to prevent the eggs from scrambling.
+Whisk constantly to keep the mixture moving.

 four steps showing how to make hollandaise sauce.